dare2defy/metalancer/README.md

 # balancer-mono
 Balancer is an automated, on-chain portfolio manager and liquidity provider.
 Balancer is based on an N-dimensional invariant surface which is a generalization of the constant product formula described by Vitalik Buterin.

-This project introduces battle-proven Balancer (Bronze realease) to the EVMos ecosystem.
+This project introduces battle-proven Balancer Bronze realease to the EVMos ecosystem.

-The main goal of this project is to **enable builders in EVMos community to jump start their own DeFi products for EVMos, using secure, audited and well-tested Balancer's codebase**.
+The goal of this projet is to **enable builders in EVMos community to jump start their own DeFi products for EVMos, using secure, audited and well-tested Balancer's codebase**.
+This repo is off-the-shelf stack for rapid prototyping of DeFi protocols on EVMos, giving developers access to state-of-the-art core functionality of Balancer, without

 ## Our contribution